Author: Dr. Geraldine Knatz, USC Sol Price School of Public Policy, USC Viterbi School of Engineering, University of Southern California

 C. Survival Strategies for Port Directors: The Power Wheel

 The power wheel is a graphic representation of relationships that the director needs to have with other organizations or individuals – where they exist and where they need to exist.
 The port director is at the center of the wheel, surrounded by all the constituencies where relationships need to be cultivated and maintained.
-Understanding which groups or individuals interact with each other, also represented on the graphic by lines between the groups is a necessary step in creating a wheel.
+Understanding which groups or individuals interact with each other, also represented on the graphic by lines between the groups, is a necessary step in creating a wheel.
 The exercise of drawing lines to identify those known or assumed relationships will clarify the influence of different organizations.

 D. Collaboration and Training for Port Executives

-Not all corporate executives can make the transition easily to a governmental-controlled agency.
+Not all corporate executives can make the transition easily to a government-controlled agency.
 Regardless of how talent requirements in the technical and functional fields have evolved for port executives, leadership becomes the dominant trait for the senior executive.
 The director has to operate in a highly complex and political environment.
 This individual has to translate vision into reality and problems into opportunities.
-The director also had to select and forge a high-performance management team and do it to ensure the continuity of leadership.
+The director also has to select and forge a high-performance management team and do it to ensure the continuity of leadership.
 Moreover, the director needs to survive long enough to get something accomplished.

 There are many opportunities for port directors and senior management who come from outside the industry to expose themselves to port industry issues and challenges.
 Interactions with other port executives is a primary way and can be facilitated by participation in the activities of a port association, like the American Association of Port Authorities (AAPA), the Japanese Port Association, the Europeans Sea Port Organization (ESPO), the APEC countries Port Services Network (APSN) and other regional associations.
 AAPA offers a week-long executive management seminar every two years frequently attended by port directors or other senior leadership.
 In addition, a port director can prepare his team for leadership advancement by participating in the AAPA four year Professional Port Manager (PPM) certification program.
 The same program is also offered in Spanish for Latin American ports.
 There are also private organizations and universities that offer training and/or certification programs for port executives.